Cantido/liberator/README.md

 You can find documentation at https://hexdocs.pm/liberator/.

 Liberator allows you to define a controller that adheres to the HTTP spec by providing just a few pieces of information.
-For a basic `GET` endpoint. you can define the entire module in five lines of code:
+For a basic `GET` endpoint, you can define an entire module in five lines of code:

 ```elixir
 defmodule MyFirstResource do